run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --gpu int | -g int

 >  Number of GPUs to allocation to the Job.
-Default is no GPUs.
+The default is no GPUs.

 --host-ipc